Altruism: why and how to encourage it in our children

 Are we born altruistic?

-A French psychologist by the name of Jacques Lecompte affirms that “ toddlers are genetically predisposed to communicate very early with others and to show empathy .
+A French psychologist named Jacques Lecompte claims that " toddlers are genetically predisposed to communicate with others very early and to show empathy .
 Babies a few hours old start crying when they hear another child crying, but not if they listen to a recording of their own.
-It's quite fascinating!
+It's quite fascinating!"
 The child is therefore not born altruistic, but with a genetic predisposition to empathy.
-Nevertheless, it is our responsibility to stimulate our children to experience the benefits of these bursts of generosity .
+Nevertheless, it is up to us to encourage our children to experience the benefits of these bursts of generosity .

-How to stimulate altruism in our children ?
+How to encourage altruism in our children ?

-In order to motivate children to develop values of benevolence and generosity, we at Les Belles Combines have created the Bingo of small altruistic gestures .
-In the same vein as the Advent Calendar of good deeds , this little combination motivates our children to do good things in order to experience the benefits .
-We thought it was a shame to wait until Christmas to do good deeds and that doing them all year round would be beneficial for everyone!
+In order to motivate children to develop values of kindness and generosity, at Les Belles Combines we have created the Bingo of small altruistic gestures .
+In the same vein as the Advent Calendar of good deeds , this little trick motivates our children to do good deeds in order to experience their benefits .
+We said to ourselves that it was a shame to wait until Christmas to do good deeds and that doing them all year round would be beneficial for everyone!

-Give a bingo card pre-filled with good deeds to children or let them be inspired by our bank of small altruistic gestures and create a bingo card of their own.
-Although it may not be necessary, if your children are reluctant to participate, offer a number of tokens (which they can spend in the General Store ) for each good deed done.
+Give kids a pre-filled bingo card of good deeds or let them get inspired by our bank of small acts of kindness and create their own bingo card.
+While this may not be necessary, if your kids are reluctant to participate, offer a number of tokens (which they can spend in the General Store ) for each good deed they perform.

-Eventually, everyone has the potential to be altruistic, all that remains is to cultivate it!
+Ultimately, everyone has the potential to be altruistic, it just needs to be cultivated!